Muscatine Board of Supervisors to cut Special Olympics funding

-MUSCATINE — The Muscatine Special Olympics is expecting a blow to its budget after learning about Muscatine County Board of Supervisor cuts.
+MUSCATINE — The Muscatine Special Olympics is expecting a blow to its budget after learning the Muscatine County Board of Supervisor plans funding cuts.

-In 2020, the Muscatine Special Olympics celebrated its 50th anniversary.
-This came after years of significant growth through their 13 year-round sports offered to those with developmental disabilities, reaching more than 170 athletes.
-They also offer additional, non-sports programs throughout the years as well, such as their Healthy Athletes and wellness programs.
+The Muscatine Special Olympics celebrated its 50th anniversary this year.
+This came after years of growth through their 13 year-round sports offered to people with developmental disabilities, reaching more than 170 athletes.
+They also offer additional, non-sports programs such as their Healthy Athletes and wellness programs.

-After 17 years of funding the Muscatine Special Olympics program, it was announced on Feb.
-24 that the Muscatine County Board of Supervisors plans to either significantly decrease or eliminate its funding towards the program for the upcoming fiscal year, with the latter being the most likely outcome.
+After 17 years it was announced on Feb.
+24 that the Muscatine County Board of Supervisors plans to either significantly decrease or eliminate program funding for the upcoming fiscal year, with the latter being the most likely outcome.

-At a meeting with the Board earlier in the year, Miller was told that the Board just didn’t have any money and that there was no money coming in from the state for the program either.
-Muscatine Special Olympics is expected to be funded through June 2020, though it is unknown what the funding plan for them will be going into the future.
+At a meeting with the board earlier in the year, Miller was told that the county didn’t have any money for the program and there was no money coming in from the state.
+Muscatine Special Olympics is funded through June 2020, though it is unknown what the future funding plan will be.

 You have free articles remaining.